Robotic717/llm-integration-via-GROQ/README.md

 ## Features

 **Secure API Key Input**
-- Enter your GROQ API key — it’s stored in session state for use across all pages.
+- Enter your GROQ API key â€” itâ€™s stored in session state for use across all pages.

 **API Key Validation**
 - The app checks your key by making a test request using _ping_.

 **General Chat Bot**
-- Choose your chat bot’s **personality**:
+- Choose your chat botâ€™s **personality**:
   - Normal: Balanced, everyday tone.
   - Detailed: In-depth explanations with fun facts.
   - Concise: Short, summarized answers.